 - In Fate/stay night the protagonist Shirou is forced to an uneasy alliance with Blood Knight Lancer.
 He says he'll agree on one condition.
 Is it that Lancer reveal the identity and goals of his clandestine Master?
 No, it's that Lancer not try to hit on Shirou's girlfriend Tohsaka.
 What makes the example unusual is that Lancer finds this (and Tohsaka's spluttering response) hilarious and emphatically agrees it is a more important concern.

-- During Fate/Grand Order's crossover event with Kara no Kyoukai, Shiki is more concerned that a horse got into the apartment building than she is that the horse is a) visibly undead, and b) ridden by an evil female version of King Arthur.
+- During Fate/Grand Order's crossover event with The Garden of Sinners, Shiki is more concerned that a horse got into the apartment building than she is that the horse is a) visibly undead, and b) ridden by an evil female version of King Arthur.
 She's also completely unfazed when Oda Nobunaga resurrects after a boss battle, more interested in whether Okita Souji brought her any strawberry ice cream.

 - Entering a tournament in a Fighting Game is usually something you should think about first, seeing as in the storylines of such games, there's a very good chance you'll be killed.
 Thing is, many characters in such games have pretty stupid reasons:

 - Skullomania in Street Fighter EX.
-His backstory got a little better in later games, but originally, he was a salesman whose employers made him wear a really dumb-looking super hero costume for a promotion, which oddly enough, inspired him to become a crime-fighter.
+He was a salesman whose employers made him wear a really dumb-looking super hero costume for a promotion, which oddly enough, inspired him to become a crime-fighter.
 And he seems to think Chun-Li, Guile, Zangief, and all the other fighters are criminals, because that seems his sole reason for fighting anyone in the game.
 Still, he doesn't do half bad for a washed-up salesman.

 - In Street Fighter IV, most of the characters have some legit reason for entering.
 Some are trying to bring M. Bison's organization down, some are trying to make a name for themselves, and El Fuerte...
 Uh, he's trying to find new recipes (someone should tell him this is Street Fighter, not Iron Chef).
 Seriously, he thinks great fighters eat well and the only way to get them to share info on that is to fight them.
 Which doesn't truly matter because as his ending shows, El Fuerte is a terrible chef, even E. Honda finding his cooking revolting.